mohramadan911/Share-Pods-logging/README.md

 - one deployment 2 cassandera pods
 - flannel
 - python-client kubernetes lib
-- vmware workstatioر
+- vmware workstation
 - linux ubuntu-latest

 # Kubernetes Cluster Architecture
-1 VM Master node with 4 nginx-app pod (different image_prefix)
+1 VM Master node with 4 nginx-app pod and 2 bitnami/cassandera pods

-# Detailed Step-By-Step
+# How we can build it locally
 1. Install VMware with linux image from https://ubuntu.com/download/desktop
 2. install curl